kubedb/docs/docs/guides/elasticsearch/concepts/elasticsearch.md

 KubeDB allows providing a template for database pod through `spec.podTemplate`.
 KubeDB operator will pass the information provided in `spec.podTemplate` to the StatefulSet created for the Elasticsearch database.

-KubeDB accept the following fields to set in `spec.podTemplate:`
+KubeDB accepts the following fields to set in `spec.podTemplate:`

 - metadata
   - annotations (pod's annotation)